grimmer0125/d4c-queue/README.md

 ### Extra optional steps if you want to use decorators from this library

-Keep in mind that `decorators` and `Metadata` are JavaScript proposals and may vary in the future.
+Keep in mind that `decorators` are JavaScript proposals and may vary in the future.

-#### Install reflect-metadata

-[reflect-metadata](https://www.npmjs.com/package/reflect-metadata) is used to ensure the consistent implementation behavior of `Metadata`. https://github.com/microsoft/tsyringe mentions the the list of `polyfill for the Reflect API`, besides reflect-metadata.
-After `yarn add reflect-metadata`/`npm install reflect-metadata`, put `import 'reflect-metadata'` only once in your code.

 #### TypeScript users